IvayloArsov/softuni_python/README.md

 1. 📖 A personal archive of my learning odyssey
 2. 🔍 A quick reference for my completed work
-3. 💡 An inspiration source for fellow code explorers
+3. 💡 An inspiration source for fellow students

 ## ⚠️ Disclaimer